NVIDIA/TensorRT-Incubator/tripy/tests/spec_verification/op_doc_guide.md

 # How to Verify an Operation

-To run the verification program on an operation, add the decorator @dtype_info.dtype_info to the operation.
+To run the verification program on an operation, add the decorator `@dtype_info.dtype_info` to the operation.
 The inputs to the decorator will help the verifier determine the constraints on the inputs and the datatypes to verify.

 There are four optional inputs for the decorator:

  -  `dtype_variables`: This input must be a dictionary with the names of groups of variables as the keys and lists of datatypes as the values.
 Example: dtype_variables={"T": ["float32", "float16", "int8", "int32", "int64", "bool"], "T1": ["int32"]}.
 Any datatype not included will be tested to ensure it fails the test cases.
  - `dtype_constraints`: This input assigns inputs and return parameters to variable groups.
 It must be a dictionary with parameter names as keys and variable group names as values.
 For assigning the return value, the key must be dtype_info.RETURN_VALUE.
-Example: dtype_constraints={"input": "T", "index": "T1", dtype_info.RETURN_VALUE: "T"}..
+Example: dtype_constraints={"input": "T", "index": "T1", dtype_info.RETURN_VALUE: "T"}.
  - `param_type_specification`: This parameter addresses situations where the type hint is not defined or linked to an internal object builder.
 It also allows the verifier to use a type other than the first option in a Union type hint.
 Example: `param_type_specification={"self": "tripy.Tensor"}`.
 Here is a list of type hints that are currently being used: `"tripy.Tensor", "tripy.Shape", Sequence[int], numbers.Number, int, "tripy.dtype", datatype.dtype, Tuple, List[Union["tripy.Tensor"]], "tripy.device", bool, float`
  - `function_name`: This parameter is only needed if a function is being mapped to multiple APIs.
 Takes a string with the function name as input.